-County Durham What’s On, as one of the jewels of the North East, County Durham is home to one the iconic Durham Cathedral, one of the most recognised landmarks in the UK.
+County Durham What’s On, as one of the jewels of the North East, County Durham is home to the iconic Durham Cathedral, which is one of the most recognised landmarks in the UK.
 It’s no surprise that it has been declared a World Heritage site by UNESCO, along with Durham Castle home to Durham University.

 Easily reached by train or by the two nearby airports (Newcastle and Durham Tees Valley), you can explore the city of Durham, the Durham Vales and the coast in one visit.
 If you’ve never been to the area before, here’s our recommendations for what’s on in County Durham.

 Beamish Museum is known as the ‘living museum of the north’, and is a renowned open-air museum with authentic buildings, vehicles and artefacts from the early twentieth century.
 You can get kitted out in a traditional carriage driver’s costume and learn how to drive horses on the cobbled streets or get your hands dirty learning how to be a Blacksmith

 The Gala Theatre is the place to go to catch a show, whether it’s a comedy night, live music or theatre.
 If you’re planning a trip in the cinema you really should try and get tickets for Kynren, a one-of-a-kind live show that takes place on a huge landscaped stage that even has a lake!

 The performance has a cast of crew of over 1,500 people and tells the story of English history over the past 2000 years.
 An incredible night out if you can get tickets!